 WHAT IS CARJACKING

 If the suspect in question stole a car, but did not incite violence or threats, then the charge would be grand theft auto.
-Stealing a car without becoming violent or aggressive is not considered carjacking.
-Because of the subjective nature of being involved with such a crime, it is best to consult an experienced criminal defense attorney if accused of either grand theft auto or carjacking.
+Stealing a car without becoming violent or aggressive is not considered such.
+Because of the subjective nature of being involved with this crime, it is best to consult an experienced San Diego criminal defense attorney if accused of either crimes to make sure that someone is able to help you every step of the way.

 Photo credit: Pixabay

-Carjacking is a serious crime and if convicted, you will be charged with a felony.
-Those who have been accused, and found guilty of carjacking, can face up to nine years in prison.
+It is a serious crime and if convicted, you will be charged with a felony.
+Those who have been accused, and found guilty of this crime, can face up to nine years in prison.
 Smaller punishments may be given depending on the circumstances of the crime.
+So it is very important to contact a carjacking lawyer as soon as you can to make sure that every thing is taken cared of from the start.LOCAL STORIES ABOUT CARJACKING

 In Bay Terraces, California, three teenage boys were arrested for carjacking.
 The victim was headed home after dinner at a restaurant.
 Before starting his car, he noticed someone at his window side.
 The individual held the victim at gunpoint until he got out of the car.
 The three suspects stole the car and after about half an hour, the car was repossessed by the San Diego Police.